hnz1102/timeleapcam/README.md

 api_key = "<API KEY for openAI>" # Set your OpenAI API Key model = "gpt-4o"
 query_openai = "false"
-query_prompt = "If is there somebody, Add in the reply as 'NOTICE' and reason.
-If is nobody, Just reply is 'NONE'." post_account = "<Your LINE Account ID>" # Set your LINE Account ID post_access_token = "<Access Token for LINE Message>" # Set your LINE Access Token storage_account = "<Your Cloudflare Account ID>" # Set your Cloudflare Account ID storage_access_token = "Your Cloudflare Access Token>" # Set your Cloudflare Access Token post_message_trigger = "NOTICE"
+query_prompt = "If heavy rain is expected in 30 minutes, please include a 'NOTICE' with the reason in your reply.
+If not, simply respond with 'NONE'.
+Heavy rain is defined as 30mm/h or more." post_account = "<Your LINE Account ID>" # Set your LINE Account ID post_access_token = "<Access Token for LINE Message>" # Set your LINE Access Token storage_account = "<Your Cloudflare Account ID>" # Set your Cloudflare Account ID storage_access_token = "<Your Cloudflare Access Token>" # Set your Cloudflare Access Token storage_signed_key = "<Your Cloudflare Image Signed Key>" # Set your Cloudflare Image Signed Key post_message_trigger = "NOTICE" autofocus_once = "true" status_report = "false" status_report_interval = "3600" post_interval = "3600" leap_day = "-1" leap_hour = "-1"
+leap_minute = "-1"
+capture_frames_at_once = "0"
+overwrite_saved = "false"
 ```

 ### 8. Build and Flash